 procedures allow certain elements of an application to be submitted later in

 the application process, after review when the application is under

 consideration for funding.
 The standard application elements include other

-support information for senior/key personnel; certification of IRB approval of
+support information (both active and pending) for senior/key personnel; certification of IRB approval of

 the project’s proposed use of human subjects; verification of IACUC approval of

 the project’s proposed use of live vertebrate animals; and evidence of

 compliance with the education in the protection of human research participants

 requirement.
 Other program-specific information may also be requested using